 Sporting Schools Program runs training sessions to upskill staff, and share equipment and resources.

-Sporting Schools also offers grants and support with school sport delivery
+Sporting Schools also offers grants and support with school sports delivery

 Sport Inclusion Australia is a national sporting organisation that assists the inclusion of people with an intellectual disability into the mainstream community.